Sergeant major: History

-The first British use of the term was around 1680 and was applied to the senior sergeant in the colonel's company of an infantry regiment, but it wasn't formalised until 1797, when the sergeant major was added to the battalion or regimental staff.
+The first British use of the term was around 1680 and was applied to the senior sergeant in the colonel's company of an infantry regiment, but it was not formalised until 1797, when the sergeant major was added to the battalion or regimental staff.
 When chevrons were introduced as badges of rank, he wore four, later under a crown.

 In 1813, cavalry regiments introduced the troop sergeant major to replace the quartermaster as the senior NCO of a troop; this required the existing position to be explicitly redesignated the regimental sergeant major.
 Later, the rise of the squadron as the principal sub-regimental unit saw the corresponding introduction of the squadron sergeant major.
 The infantry, however, hung on to the undifferentiated, one-per-battalion sergeant major until the eve of the First World War, when the introduction of the company sergeant major forced them to adopt the RSM title as well.
 (As an infantry regiment could be, and usually was, made up of a number of battalions, one would logically expect the new title to be battalion sergeant major rather than regimental sergeant major.
 Perhaps the infantry felt this would imply a lower status than their cavalry equivalents.)

 In 1881, the cavalry RSM and infantry sergeant major were among a number of senior non-commissioned positions that were confirmed with warrants, making them warrant officers.
 This was extended and rationalised in 1915, with the introduction of the new ranks of warrant officer class I (WOI) and warrant officer class II (WOII).
 RSM became an appointment of the former, CSM and SSM of the latter.

 The Royal Marines continued to use a single rank of sergeant major, equating to warrant officer class I, until after the Second World War, when they adopted the Army system.

 The Royal Flying Corps and its successor the Royal Air Force used the ranks of sergeant-major 1st and 2nd class instead of warrant officer class I and II until the 1930s, when the RAF adopted the Army-style ranks.
 The RAF has not used sergeant major as either a rank or an appointment since that time.